This page is based on a description contributed by David Przednowek and further information from Scott Peslari and Bill Kushniryk.

 Hola is a sort of trick taking game for two or four players, but it is unusual in that a card can only be beaten by a card of equal value, or by a wild card, sevens and twos being wild.
 The object is to capture aces, tens and the last trick.
 Hola is a Slavic word meaning "nakedness".

 Hola may be of Polish or Unkrainian origin; it is played by Ukrainian-Canadians in Western Canada, and according to Bill Kushniryk, 'Hola' is a Ukrainian word meaning 'Naked'.
-It is closely related to the Czech game Sedma (seven) and the Hungarian game Zsírozás (greasing).
+It is closely related to a group of east European games including the Czech game Sedma (seven) and the Hungarian game Zsírozás (greasing).

 Players and Cards